One Time Train

 Plans were drawn and money was invested in what they called the Iron Range and Huron Bay Railroad.
 It was decided that the railroad should be laid alongside the Peshekee River and then as it splits into tributaries, the railbed would move away and follow the Slate River to the Huron Bay.

 Bids were called for from local contractors through the regional newspapers by a man named Milo Davis, the Chief Engineer and Superintendent of Construction.
 The main office for the railroad was set up in Arvon near the slate quarry.
-The bids were filed and they chose one by a contractor named Wallace Dingman, who, as it turned out, grossly underbid the project to secure the contract.
-He divided it up to several sub-contractors.
-Dingman also assured the company that the project would be complete in little over a year.
+The bids were filed and they chose one by a contractor named Wallace Dingman, who, as it turned out, grossly underbid the project.

 Construction began in 1890 and because of the rough terrain, the grade was a master engineering feat.
 Several low areas had to be filled in with rock for support.
 The trestles of heavy cedars and massive pine were erected on top of these.
 The longest of these contained over five hundred feet of rock fill and a mile of trestle.